Boston University's New Institute for the Study of the Origins of Civilization (ISOC)!

 A New Discovery!
 The Great Sphinx was Originally a Lioness Named Mehit who Guarded an Ancient Archive

-A new discovery has been made, by Dr. Manu Seyfzadeh, which supports my contention that the Great Sphinx (in its earliest form, prior to the dynastic re-carving of the head) existed on the Giza Plateau before the reign of Kharfe, that it guarded a chamber beneath it, and that it was referred to in writing by the earliest Egyptians.
+A new discovery has been made, by Dr. Manu Seyfzadeh, which supports my contention that the Great Sphinx (in its earliest form, prior to the dynastic re-carving of the head) existed on the Giza Plateau before the reign of Khafre and that it guarded a chamber beneath it.
+We now have evidence that it was referred to in writing by the earliest Egyptians.
 Furthermore, the original form of the Sphinx was that of the lioness Mehit.
-Click here to go directly to the journal Archaeological Discovery, where you can either read about this discovery online or download the article (authored by Manu Seyfzadeh, Robert Bauval, and myself) as a pdf.
+This discovery was first published in the peer reviewed journal Archaeological Discovery.
+However, I've also written about it here on my website.
+Click here (or on the accompanying photo) to stay on this site and read more...

 An ancient plasma strike right near the Great Sphinx and Giza Pyramids.